bonnet-p/bonnet-p.github.io/docs/index.md

 demonstrated the limitations of layered system design with generic SSD firmware.
 The idea is that databases and SSDs should be co-designed.

+Currently, my research focuses on:
-Our current work focuses on computational storage, that makes it possible to execute functions on compute resources within the storage system as a result of I/Os issued by a host.
+- **Computational storage**, that makes it possible to execute functions on compute resources within the storage system as a result of I/Os issued by a host.
-I am currently leading the computational storage work package in the Daphne project.
+I lead the computational storage work package in the Horizon Europe Daphne project.
+- **Co-designed SSDs**.
+A longer term effort is to make it possible to program and specialize SSDs that can then be integrated in the context of composable database management systems.
+- **Scientific data management at extreme scale**.
 I am also interested in exploring how computational storage could benefit scientific applications.
 Our hypothesis is that computational storage devices efficiently support error-controlled, progressive, and adaptable retrieval of scientific data at extreme scale.
-A longer term effort is to make it possible to program and specialize SSDs that can then be integrated in the context of composable database management systems.
+- **Reproducibility and Replicability**.
 Finally, a complementary line of work focuses on reproducibility and replicability in the context of computational storage and co-designed SSDs.

 ## Service